totsuka1/totsuka/README.md

-## Hi there, I'm Takumi!
+## Hi there, I'm Takumi! 👋

-- I'm a software engineer with a background in neuroengineering and academic neuroscience.
+- I'm a software engineer with a background in neuroengineering 🧠 and academic neuroscience 🧑‍🔬.
 I find both neural code and computer code to be fascinating (though the latter is easier to tinker with).

-- Away from the computer and the lab bench, I'm an avid reader and epicurean (wine and cocktail nerd, especially).
+- Away from the computer and the lab bench, I'm an avid reader 📚 and epicurean (wine 🍇 and cocktail 🍸 nerd, especially).

 - Questions?
 Comments?
 Just want to say hi?
 [I'd love to hear from you](mailto:takumi.otsuka@gmail.com).